Japanese Puzzle Boxes

 Koyosegi puzzle box – 2 sun, 7 steps

-An exquisitely beautiful Japanese puzzle box which also happens to be the smallest item on the list.
+An exquisitely beautiful Japanese puzzle box that also happens to be the smallest one on the list.
 As a matter of fact, its 2.4 x 1.5 x 1.9-inch dimensions and 3.8-ounce weight makes it compact and lightweight enough to easily fit inside your pocket.

-It has all the hallmarks of a high-quality Japanese product, but what some might appreciate the most is its simplicity as it takes only 7 moves to open.
+It has all the hallmarks of a high-quality Japanese product, but what some might appreciate the most is its simplicity as it takes only seven moves to open.

 Get the latest price from Amazon.com here.